 The automatic acceptance limit is reviewed at the end of every rate guarantee period (usually two years) and is dependent on the number of members insured.
-If a member is included in more than one policy insured by us, the member's aggregate benefit (including the capitalised value of any death in service pension) will be used to assess whether the automatic acceptance limit is exceeded.
+If a member is included in more than one policy insured by us, the member's aggregate benefit will be used to assess whether the automatic acceptance limit is exceeded.

 Any individual whose benefit has been restricted, declined, postponed or accepted on non-standard terms won't benefit from any increase in the automatic acceptance limit.
 For example, if the original limit is \$800,000 and a member has a total benefit of \$900,000; of which \$100,000 is subject to a premium loading, an increase in the limit to \$1 million won't mean that the loading is removed.